prevwong/reka.js/docs/guides/realtime.md

 #### 1) Create a script that generates a Yjs update

 First, we need to create a script that will setup `Reka` and load an initial `State` as usual.
-We will then manually apply the initial `State` to our Yjs document:
+We will then manually apply that initial `State` to our Yjs document:

 ```tsx
 // scripts/generate-encoded-initial-update.ts